mfsjr/manifold-dx/README.md

 **In other words, the only thing a developer has to do is to add two properties to the nodes of their application state.**  This makes it easy for us to generate the property path (`'userMaintenance.user.given_name"`), given only the node in the application state.

+#### To see these simple concepts in action, you should look at https://github.com/mfsjr/manifold-dx-todo

+### To Install
+- `npm install --save manifold-dx`

 ### How to build your application state
 This is actually a more general question that applies to writing any UI, and it seems that the hard part is that